Posted on June 4, 2020 at 2:50 PM by Guest Author

 Oftentimes, readers don’t leave reviews because it takes too much time and effort.
 However, when you make the process as easy and convenient as possible, you eliminate that barrier.

-That’s why you should put a call to action in the back of your ebook and include a link — one that directs readers straight to your review page on Amazon.
+That’s why you should put a call to action (CTA) in the front and back of your ebook, including a link that directs readers straight to your review page on Amazon.

 3. Reach out to book bloggers.

-There are a number of book bloggers out there, many of whom have large followings.
+There are countless book bloggers out there, many of whom have large followings.
 If you want to get more book reviews, consider reaching out to those who’ve demonstrated an interest in your genre.

 Just get their contact information from the site, send them an email, and ask if they’re accepting books for review.
 If they are, check to see if they’ll submit their review to Amazon and other sites besides their own.